Location and History

 - Velocity Net

 The Cortez area has something for everyone when it comes to local events.
 From the Four States Ag Expo to Native American Dances, Ute Mountain Rodeo, July 4th Fireworks in Parque de Vida, and Third Thursdays in Montezuma Park.
 The list goes on with over 43 events during the year.
 And that list doesn’t include the SW Colorado Concert Series or the KSJD/Sunflower Theater Events.
 Check out the Cortez Retail Enhancement Association’s Calendar of Local Events.
-Or take a short jaunt to Dolores, 10 minutes away, for its River Days festival or Mancos, 15 minutes away, for its Burro Fest.
+In the summer, there is usually one or two local events every weekend in Montezuma County.
+Take a short jaunt to Dolores, 10 minutes away, for its River Fest or Mancos, 15 minutes away, for its Burro Fest.
 Yes, there many enjoyable options in the area.